ManticoreGamesInc/platform-documentation/src/references/concurrent_storage.md

 ### Concurrent Shared Player Storage

 Concurrent shared player storage works similar to [Shared Storage](../references/shared_storage.md).
-The concurrent storage API can get and set, and share between the creators games.
-The difference with concurrent storage, is that the shared key can be updated while the player is offline, and across different game instances.
+The concurrent storage API can get and set, and share between the creator's games.
+The difference with concurrent storage is that the shared key can be updated while the player is offline and across different game instances.

 You can use Concurrent Shared Player Storage to create features like: